Drill Matching Bolt Holes

 Method 1 – Direct Drilling

 This is the easiest, but it also has some limitations.
 With the direct approach, we drill matching bolt holes by using the item to attach as the template.
 We simply clamp it at the desired location (you might have to measure for the first hole), then drill through using the holes of the existing part.
-Here’s a video as the explanation:
+Here is a video as the explanation:

 This follows right along with the concept of quick and easy fixtures.
 For many applications, this works great, but the limitations are: